Speakers Bureau

 Miriam holds a MFA in Acting with an emphasis in voice work from CUNY Brooklyn College, and undergraduate degrees in Philosophy, Theatre, and English.
 She teaches Acting at California State University, East Bay and Sacramento State University, and served as a KCACTF respondent since 2014.

-The Actor & Energy: Working with the Living Art of the Theatre with Miriam Ani, MFA
+The Actor & Energy: Working with the Living Art of the Theatre

 How can you create dynamic physical presence onstage?